-Hi, I’m Abed Nadir, a film major at Greendale Community College.
+Hi, I’m Abed Nadir, a film major at Greendale College.
 The editors of this paper have asked me to share my 2011 Best Comedy Emmy pick, I’m assuming as part of some diversity program.

 No surprises among the favorites this year, probably because surprising people isn’t a favorite’s function.
 I’m told that “The Big C,” “Parks and Recreation,” “Modern Family,” “The Office,” “30 Rock” and “Big Bang Theory” are what everyone’s talking about, and “everyone” must include whoever gives Emmys.